simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 In the first test we will see what happens to data when it is transferred into Oracle and then to DSE/Cassandra, all in text format.
 This will make an interesting baseline comparison.<p>
 The second part of the exercise will be to build a more representative test by storing the data using a wider variety of datatypes, e.g. decimal, binary, date etc.
+First of all, we need to create the external table that we defined.
+What this does is provide Oracle with a template to read the external file:
 <pre lang="sql">
 drop table xternal_crime_data;
 create table xternal_crime_data